 Funny Bones: Posada and His Day of the Dead Calaveras by Duncan Tonatiuh

-Mexican artist Don Lupe published short funny poems about skeleton and drew lithographs and skeleton etchings or engravings.
+Don Lupe published short funny poems about skeletons and drew lithographs and skeleton etchings or engravings.
 His calaveras (skeleton pictures) showed all people types of people and usually had a message, political or social, and which are now iconic images for el Dia de Los Muertos.
 The artwork and graphic layouts perfectly complement this informative history.

 Viva Frida by Yuyi Morales, illustrated by Tim O’Meara